 The story of Oxford and Elizabeth’s England has color, pageantry, human drama — and Burke Boyce has caught all of it with stirring fidelity.
 Cloak of Folly is further evidence that he is a writer of unusual versatility and a most accomplished novelist.

-Aside from the hyperbole and the abuse of semicolons, I take issue with two items: (1) what got me thrown into the Tower may have been wayward but it wasn’t my tongue, and (2) half the women in the kingdom is a conservative estimate.
+Aside from the hyperbole and the abuse of semicolons, I take issue with two items: (1) what got me thrown into the Tower may have been wayward but it was not my tongue, and (2) half the women in the kingdom is a conservative estimate.

 The story itself is what one might expect in an Elizabethan potboiler from 1949.
 I’d have liked to see Mr Boyce’s notes.
 He commands great detail in some areas – he knows his Italian swordsmanship, and he’s good at sea, much like his protagonist.
 There are things he ignores or doesn’t seem to know about, and there are some flights of fancy that made me laugh out loud.
 That’s not to complain though: the book is a novel, not a biography, so all’s fair.
 Even so, it holds more essential truth about me than all the fiction that’s put out as fact can ever do for Willy.